 In Florida, all decisions involving children must be in the child’s best interests, and they must comply with the Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA).

 Florida Child Support Laws

 Child support determinations take into account each parent’s net income (gross minus qualifying expenses), as well as the number of children involved.

 The Florida Child Support Guidelines establish how a court must calculate child support for any case.
 The guidelines require parents to complete Child Support Guidelines Worksheets once they have submitted income and expense affidavits.
 A child support guidelines worksheet actually lay out the calculations required by the law so that parents and the court can easily ensure they reach the correct child support amount.

 Prior to calculating child support, the parents must file a Financial Affidavit that lists out monthly income, expenses, and deductions.
 Examples of allowable deductible expenses are mandatory retirement plans, mandatory union dues, and health insurance payments.

 Dissolution of Marriage and Parenting Issues Expertise

 If you are considering ending your marriage, don’t compound your stress with the challenges of navigating the legal process alone.
 Beyond information on dissolution and parenting issue laws, you deserve caring, personalized attention during this stressful time; a family law attorney can provide all of that.
-At Golden Key Law Group, we truly appreciate the privilege of being servants for the St. Petersburg and Pinellas County community.
-Contact us today to schedule a free consultation.
+At Golden Key Law Group, we truly appreciate the privilege of being servants for the St. Petersburg and Pinellas County communities.
+Contact us today to schedule a consultation.